Department Biological Safety

 Department 4 has the following Units:

-- 4 SZ: Study Centre for Genome Sequencing and Analysis
+- 4 NSZ: National Study Centre for Sequencing in Risk Assessment

-- Unit 41: Food Technologies, Supply Chains and Food Defense
+- Unit 41: Food Hygiene and Technologies, Supply Chains, Food Defense

 - Unit 42: Food Microbiology, Pathogen-Host Interactions